-You can share workspaces with collaborators by inviting them.
+You can share workspaces with collaborators by inviting them individually or via a group.
 If you invite a collaborator to a personal workspace, Postman will convert it to a team workspace.

-Open your workspace in the Postman app by selecting it from the drop-down at the top in the center and click Invite.
+Open your workspace in Postman by selecting it from the workspace dropdown in the left.
+To add collaborators, click Invite at the top right.

-Add email addresses for the collaborators you want to invite to the workspace.
+Add individuals you would like to invite to the workspace by email or by group.
 Select access levels for the workspace and click Send Invitations.

 When your collaborators accept the invite from the notification they receive, they will be able to access the workspace.

 In some cases you will join a workspace by following the link in an email / notification when a member of the workspace invites you.
 If you are part of a team in Postman, you can find workspaces to join.
-Open the workspaces drop-down from the control at the top of Postman in the center.
-Select Team and scroll to Workspaces you can join.
+Open the workspaces drop-down from the control at the top of Postman in the left.
+Search for a workspace and select the workspace you want to join.

-Select the workspace, then click Join at the top right.
+Select the workspace, then click Join Workspace at the top right.

 You can add existing collections and environments to another workspace by sharing them.

-To share a collection, open it in Collections on the left of the app, and choose Share from the drop-down menu or overview.
+To share a collection, open it via Collections on the left-hand side, click ... and choose Share Collection.

-Select the workspace you want to share to, and choose whether you also want to remove the element from its current workspace.
+Select the workspace you want to share to, and choose if you also want to remove the element from its current workspace.
 Click Share.

 When you remove an element from a workspace, it is no longer visible in that particular workspace.
 The element is still available in any other workspace where it has been added.

-From the Postman app, you can remove a collection from the sidebar.
+From Postman, you can remove a collection from the sidebar.
 Click ... to open the collection menu.
 Select Remove from Workspace and confirm that you would like to remove the collection from the current workspace.
 The collection will no longer be visible in the workspace.

-From the Postman app, you can remove an environment from the Manage Environments modal.
-Click ... next to the environment you would like to remove.
-Select Remove from Workspace and confirm that you would like to remove the environment from the current workspace.
+Also, you can remove an environment from the sidebar.
+Click ... next to the environment menu.
+You can also click ... next to the Share button in the Environment tab.
+Select Remove from workspace and confirm that you would like to remove the environment from the current workspace.
 The environment will no longer be visible in the workspace.